-Medica may require medical records or other supporting documents from your provider in reviewing your request, and will consider each request on a case-by-case basis.
-If we authorize your request to continue care with your current provider, we will explain how continuity of care will be provided.
-After that time, your services or treatment will need to be transitioned to a network provider to continue to be eligible for Tier 2 medical benefits.
-If your request is denied, Medica will explain the criteria used to make our decision.
+Medica may require medical records or other supporting documents from your treating provider to review your continuity of care request, and will consider each continuity of care request on a case-by-case basis.
+If Medica authorizes your request to continue care with your current treating provider, we will explain how continuity of care will be provided.
+After the time period for which continuity of care is approved, your services or treatment will need to be transitioned to a network provider to continue to be eligible for Tier 2 medical benefits.
+If your continuity of care request is denied, Medica will explain the criteria used to make our decision.
 You may appeal this decision.